Best Foods to Break a 16 Hour Fast

 Bananas

 Despite their high sugar and carbohydrate content, these nutrient-dense fruits are among the greatest meals to consume while breaking a fast.
-They include healthful carbs, fibre, vitamins, and minerals that refill your body swiftly.
+They include healthful carbs, fiber, vitamins, and minerals that refill your body swiftly.

 It is crucial to note, however, that the high sugar and carb content of bananas makes them a poor choice for breaking a lengthy fast, since they may cause blood sugar surges.
 If you must break your fast with a banana, pair it with something high in protein and healthy fat (such as nut butter) to decrease digestion and absorption of the entire meal.